Thierry Géraud

 In Proceedings of the 21st international conference on generative programming: Concepts & experiences (GPCE 2022)

-Abstract C++ is a multi-paradigm language that enables the programmer to set up efficient image processing algorithms easily.
+C++ is a multi-paradigm language that enables the programmer to set up efficient image processing algorithms easily.
 This language strength comes from many aspects.
 C++ is high-level, so this enables developing powerful abstractions and mixing different programming styles to ease the development.
 At the same time, C++ is low-level and can fully take advantage of the hardware to deliver the best performance.
 It is also very portable and highly compatible which allows algorithms to be called from high-level, fast-prototyping languages such as Python or Matlab.
+One fundamental aspects where C++ shines is generic programming.
+Generic programming makes it possible to develop and reuse bricks of software on objects (images) of different natures (types) without performance loss.
+Nevertheless, conciliating genericity, efficiency, and simplicity at the same time is not trivial.
+Modern C++ (post-2011) has brought new features that made it simpler and more powerful.
+In this paper, we focus on some C++20 aspects of generic programming: ranges, views, and concepts, and see how they extend to images to ease the development of generic image algorithms while lowering the computation time.

 Continue reading